jojorichard/Fluorescence_Raman_normalisation/documentation/How_to_use_the_package.md

  blank = read_excel()
  eem_norm = fluo_raman_norm(eem, blank = blank)
  ```
- The normalised EEM matrix is saved in an excel file called "normalised_Ramnan.xlsx" in the following form.
+ The normalised EEM matrix is saved in an excel file called "normalised_Raman.xlsx" in the following form.
 The corresponding DataFrame is returned as shown below:

  | EmWl [nm] | 250        | 255        | 260        | 265        | 270        | 275        | 280        | 285        | 290        | 295        | 300        |
 | --------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |